Clearwater River Frontage

 Location

-In the scenic landscapes of the Idaho Panhandle, Orofino, a small community in Clearwater County, boasts a tranquil rural charm.
+In the scenic landscapes of the Idaho, Orofino, a small community in Clearwater County, offers a rural charm in the middle of an outdoorsman's paradise.
 Situated near the banks of the Clearwater River, this picturesque area offers a sparse population amidst its natural beauty, inviting outdoor enthusiasts to explore its pristine surroundings.
-The nearby Lewiston- Nez Perce County Airport, located approximately 48 miles west, provides convenient access to domestic flights and essential services.
+The nearby Lewiston Airport provides convenient access to domestic flights and essential services.
 For additional amenities, Orofino and neighboring community Kamiah, Idaho offers basic necessities like gas stations, grocery stores, and accommodation, all within a short drive.
-With its idyllic setting along the Clearwater River, Orofino is an ideal destination for outdoor activities such as fishing, hiking, camping and hunting.
-Promising a memorable experience for residents and visitors alike.
+Orofino is an ideal destination for outdoor activities such as fishing, hiking, camping and hunting.

 More Land Details